dankovacek/hysets_basin_delineation/README.md

 Introduction
 ------------

-Large sample hydrometric datasets have a key role as input in hydrological studies (Addor et al. 2020; Gupta et al. 2014; Klingler, Schulz, and Herrnegger 2021) in both process-based and machine learning approaches, so the interpretation and validation of the basin attributes used as model input speaks for itself.
+The importance of validating inputs to any modelling effort is important.
+Large sample hydrometric datasets have a key role as input in hydrological studies (Addor et al. 2020; Gupta et al. 2014; Klingler, Schulz, and Herrnegger 2021) in both process-based and machine learning approaches.
 Kratzert et al. (2019) used the large sample hydrologic dataset CAMELS (Addor et al. 2017) in a machine learning model for rainfall-runoff prediction in ungauged basins.
-Other efforts in generating large sample datasets attribute sets similar to CAMELS quickly followed (Alvarez-Garreton et al. 2018; Coxon et al.
+Other efforts in generating large sample datasets attribute sets similar to CAMELS quickly followed (Alvarez-Garreton et al. 2018; Coxon et al. 2020;
-2020; Fowler et al. 2021).
+Fowler et al. 2021).

 Arsenault et al. (2020) developed [HYSETS](https://osf.io/rpc3w/), a large-sample dataset of over 14K hydrometric monitoring stations in